Seminars

 Description

-Differential Privacy (DP) [1] has become a popular notion for data privacy, measuring the ability of a curious data analyst to discriminate between the value of different sensitive database entries.
+Many popular applications, such as recommender systems, data mining, or machine learning require the collection and processing of large datasets.
+In view of the ubiquitous data collecting, users claim for privacy, but guaranteeing privacy while providing useful data is challenging.
+Differential Privacy (DP) [1] has become a popular notion for data privacy, which quantifies the ability of a curious data analyst to identify the value of sensitive data points.
 To use DP in practical systems, it is important to understand the fundamental guarantees of a system that claims to ensure DP.

 While it is sometimes believed that DP guarantees hold unconditionally and even in the presence of arbitrary side information, it has been shown that it is not possible to provide privacy and utility without making assumptions about how the data are generated [2].
 In particular, dependence (correlation) between different database entries can be exploited to break the alleged privacy guarantees [3].

-In this seminar topic, the student will make himself familiar with the definition and formal guarantees of DP and study the issues and pitalls of DP, particularly with a focus on dependent data distributions.
-The student will summarize his results in the form of a scientific presentation and a scientific article, based on her own reading of scientific papers.
-These include but are not necessarily limited to the recommended references [1-3].
+In this seminar topic, the student will familiarize herself with the definition and formal guarantees of DP and study the issues and pitalls of DP, particularly with a focus on dependent data distributions.
+The student will summarize the findings in the form of a scientific presentation and a scientific article, based on her own reading of scientific papers.
+These can include but are not necessarily limited to the recommended references [1-3].

 [1] C. Dwork and A. Roth, “The Algorithmic Foundations of Differential Privacy,” TCS, 2014.